 This one, again, is not in fact an audio format but is a container for audio that generally stores Vorbis files.
-Although OGG files are way advanced in terms of sound quality and even offer higher compression ratio when compared with MP3 and AAC, they are not much in use as many platforms and devices don’t support the format till date.
+Although OGG files are way advanced in terms of sound quality and even offer higher compression ratio when compared with MP3, they are not much in use as many platforms and devices don’t support the format till date.

 AU is a format by Sun, DEC, and NeXT.
 It is yet another container that can hold both lossless and lossy files.
 AU files are mostly used in UNIX.